By Tim Scheiderer

 “After that woman was stripped, we couldn’t be quiet, not after that,” Bishop Makarios said.
 “What especially angered Copts,” he added, “is that officials came out denying the incident. … Had they apologized or said they would follow it up, it would be different, but this was an insult to Egypt and the women of Egypt,” he said.

 News outlets reported 300 men were involved in the incident.
 Sixteen were arrested for involvement in the assault.
 Eleven were released on bail.
 Mr. Sisi promised justice for the perpetrators.
 He also appointed Imam Mahmoud Gomaa to be a mediator between the Christians and the Muslims at the time.
 Imam Gomaa told The New York Times, “Everything is good.”
 Hours later, however, Bishop Makarios declared there is no cooperation.
 “I have nothing to do with Mahmoud Gomaa,” he said.

 The bishop continued, “We are at a breaking point.
 People can’t put up with any more of this.”
-Since August 2013, there have been over 178 instances of violence in the Minya province.
+From August 2013 to September 2017, there were 204 instances of violence in the Minya province.
 Almost all of them against Christians.